jina-ai/jina/docs/fundamentals/document/documentarray-api.md

 ````

-## Traverse nested Documents
+## Traverse nested structure

-`DocumentArray.traverse` can be used for iterating over nested and recursive Documents.
+`DocumentArray.traverse_flat` can be used for iterating over nested and recursive Documents.
 You get a generator as the return value, which
-generates `DocumentArray`s matching the provided traversal paths.
+generates `Document`s on the provided traversal paths.
 Let's assume you have the following `Document`
 structure:

 ```python